b-crawl/bcrawl/README.md

   - v1.12: Agnes is much harder to hit.
   - v1.12.1: The royal jelly is giant.
 (Giant creatures can't be netted.)
   - v1.13.3: Jory and Frederick have reworked spell sets.
+  - v1.13.5: Jorgrun has Awaken Earth instead of Dig.